-2 (a) As used in this Section: 3 "Contracts" means any agreement for services or goods for a 4 period to exceed one year or with an annual value of at least 5 \$10,000.
-6 "Contribution" means contribution as defined in this act.
-7 "Affiliated person" means (i) any person with any ownership 8 interest or distributive share of the bidding or contracting 9 entity in excess of 1%, (ii) executive employees of the bidding 10 or contracting entity, and (iii) the spouse and minor children 11 of any such persons.
-12 "Affiliated entity" means (i) any parent or subsidiary of 13 the bidding or contracting entity, (ii) any member of the same 14 unitary business group, or (iii) any political committee for 15 which the bidding or contracting entity is the sponsoring 16 entity.
-17 (b) A bidder, offeror, or contractor for contracts with a 18 licensee shall disclose all political contributions of the disclosure must be submitted to the Board with a copy of the contract prior to Board approval of the contract.
-The disclosure of each successful bidder or offeror shall become part of the publicly available record.

-bidder, offeror, or contractor and any affiliated person or
+- 2 entity in excess of 1%, (ii) executive employees of the bidding - 3 or contracting entity, and (iii) the spouse and minor children - 4 of any such persons. - 5 "Affiliated entity" means (i) any parent or subsidiary of - 6 the bidding or contracting entity, (ii) any member of the same - 7 unitary business group, or (iii) any political committee for - 8 which the bidding or contracting entity is the sponsoring - 9 entity. - 10 (b) A bidder, offeror, or contractor for contracts with a - 11 licensee shall disclose all political contributions of the - 12 bidder, offeror, or contractor and any affiliated person or - 13 entity.

-entity.
 Such disclosure must accompany any contract.
-The

-(c) Disclosure by the bidder, offeror, or contractor shall include at least the names and addresses of the contributors

-- 1 and the dollar amounts of any contributions to any political committee made within the previous 2 years.
-2 - 3 (d) The Board shall refuse to approve any contract that - 4 does not include the required disclosure.
-The Board must - 5 include the disclosure on their website. - (e) The Board may direct a licensee to void a contract if a 6 - 7 violation of this Section occurs. - (230 ILCS 10/11) (from Ch.
+The - 14 disclosure must be submitted to the Board with a copy of the - 15 contract prior to Board approval of the contract.
+The - 16 disclosure of each successful bidder or offeror shall become - part of the publicly available record. - 18 (c) Disclosure by the bidder, offeror, or contractor shall - 19 include at least the names and addresses of the contributors - 20 and the dollar amounts of any contributions to any political - 21 committee made within the previous 2 years. - 22 (d) The Board shall refuse to approve any contract that - 23 does not include the required disclosure.
+The Board must - include the disclosure on their website. - 25 (e) The Board may direct a licensee to void a contract if a - violation of this Section occurs.

+1 (230 ILCS 10/11) (from Ch.
 120, par.
+2411)

-2411) 8 - 9 Sec.
+Sec.
 11. Conduct of gambling.
-Gambling may be conducted by - 10 gaming licensees at licensed facilities or in a temporary - location as provided in this Act.
-Gambling authorized under 11 - 12 this Section shall be licensed owners or licensed managers on - behalf of the State aboard riverboats, subject to the following 13 - 14 standards: - 15 (1) An owners A licensee may conduct riverboat gambling - authorized under this Act regardless of whether it conducts 16 - excursion cruises.
-A licensee may permit the continuous 17 - 18 ingress and egress of passengers for the purpose of - 19 gambling. - 2.0 (2) (Blank). - 21 (3) Minimum and maximum wagers on games shall be set by - 22 the licensee. - 23 (4) Agents of the Office of Gaming Enforcement Board - 24 and the Department of State Police may board and inspect - 25 any licensed facility riverboat at any time for the purpose

-1 of determining whether this Act is being complied with.
-2 Every riverboat, if under way and being hailed by a law 3 enforcement officer or agent of the Board, must stop 4 immediately and lay to.
+Gambling may be conducted by gaming licensees at licensed facilities or in a temporary location as provided in this Act.
+Gambling authorized under this Section shall be licensed owners or licensed managers on behalf of the State aboard riverboats, subject to the following standards:

+- (1) An owners A licensee may conduct riverboat gambling authorized under this Act regardless of whether it conducts excursion cruises.
+A licensee may permit the continuous ingress and egress of passengers for the purpose of gambling. - (2) (Blank). - (3) Minimum and maximum wagers on games shall be set by the licensee. - (4) Agents of the Office of Gaming Enforcement Board and the Department of State Police may board and inspect any licensed facility riverboat at any time for the purpose of determining whether this Act is being complied with.
+Every riverboat, if under way and being hailed by a law enforcement officer or agent of the Board, must stop immediately and lay to. - (5) Employees of the Board or Office of Gaming licensed facility on the riverboat or on adjacent facilities under the control of the gaming licensee.